Climate and Average Weather Year Round in Jacksonville Florida, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

-The brighter period of the year lasts for 2.4 months, from April 3 to June 14, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is May 1, with an average of 6.7 kWh.
+The brighter period of the year lasts for 2.3 months, from April 4 to June 13, with an average daily incident shortwave energy per square meter above 6.0 kWh.
+The brightest month of the year in Jacksonville is May, with an average of 6.6 kWh.

-The darker period of the year lasts for 2.8 months, from November 10 to February 4, with an average daily incident shortwave energy per square meter below 3.8 kWh.
-The darkest day of the year is December 21, with an average of 3.1 kWh.
+The darker period of the year lasts for 2.8 months, from November 10 to February 3, with an average daily incident shortwave energy per square meter below 3.8 kWh.
+The darkest month of the year in Jacksonville is December, with an average of 3.1 kWh.

 The topography within 2 miles of Jacksonville is essentially flat, with a maximum elevation change of 39 feet and an average elevation above sea level of 11 feet.
 Within 10 miles is also essentially flat (92 feet).
 Within 50 miles is essentially flat (285 feet).